marcandre259/blog/_posts/2025-04-21-crossover-design.md

 summary(fit1)
 ```

-The `Treatment` variable could represent muscle inhibition.
-Here, the model controls for subject and period effects.
-The treatment branch isn’t explicitly included but helps identify the period effect.
+The `Treatment` variable could represent muscle inhibition or deep breathing
+depending on the prefered interpretation.
+The model explicitely controls for
+subject and period effects.
+The treatment branch mentioned above isn’t
+explicitly included but allows the identification of the period effect.

 A peek at the data structure: